gem/oq-engine/doc/adv-manual/asset-site-association.rst

    to manually prepare a site model on the location of the sites.
 5. Having duplicates (i.e. rows with identical lon, lat) in the site model is an error.

+In short, the precedence is *sites, site model, exposure*.
+It should be noticed that at the beginning of the engine the precedence was sites, exposure, site model, but it had to be changed.
+The typical situation for our models is to have many assets on few sites: for instance Chile has million of assets in different locations but the site model file we use is defined only on a few thousand sites.
+With the precedence we have now the site model wins and the engine can perform a calculation with a few thousand sites, which is feasibile.
+If the exposure had the precedence, then the site collection would contain million of sites and the calculation would immediately run out of memory or die for some other reason.

+Should you have a very large site model file with million of points, you can always specify a large enough `region_grid_spacing`: then the sites would be inferred from the implicit grid, the site parameters would be inferred from the closest site parameters and the assets would be associated to the closest grid site.
+Since the result site collection would be small, everything will work efficiently.